quixio/quix-streams/docs/connectors/sinks/custom-sinks.md

 During the processing, Sinks do the following operations:

-1. When the records arrive to sink, the application calls `BaseSink.add()` method.
+1. When a new record arrives, the application calls `BaseSink.add()` method.
 At this point, the sink implementation can decide what to do with the new record.
 For example, the `BatchingSink` will add a record to an in-memory batch.
 Other sinks may write the data straight away.